synanetics/synfhir-store/docs/windows.md

 ### Docker Compose
 At the command line:

-1. Change to the repo directory (if not already there), e.g. `cd C:\repos\synfhir-store`
+1. Change to the repo directory (if not already there), e.g. `cd C:\repos\synfhir-store`.

-2. Change your working directory to run: `cd run/windows`
+2. Change your working directory to run: `cd run/windows`.

-3. Bring the server up in [interactive](https://docs.docker.com/engine/reference/commandline/exec/) mode, by executing `docker-compose up`
+3. Bring the server up in [interactive](https://docs.docker.com/engine/reference/commandline/exec/) mode, by executing `docker-compose up`.

-4. Or, should you prefer, bring the server in [detached](https://docs.docker.com/engine/reference/commandline/exec/) mode, by executing `docker-compose up -d`
+4. Or, should you prefer, bring the server in [detached](https://docs.docker.com/engine/reference/commandline/exec/) mode, by executing `docker-compose up -d`.

-5. To tear the containers down, simply enter `docker-compose down`
+5. To tear the containers down, simply enter `docker-compose down`.

 6. You can stop and restart the containers by using `docker-compose start` and `docker-compose stop` respectively.